 - Deer Hunt for the Mobility Impaired.
 A deer hunt for permanent mobility impaired individuals takes place the second weekend of December each year.

 PCEC can facilitate 15 different badges and activities for the scouting programs.
 On-site fishing and camping for scouts can usually be scheduled.

 Workshops covering PCEC curriculum or special requested subject areas are provided by the PCEC staff.
 These are usually one-day workshops, but can cover two days, depending on the materials covered.
 Six in-service educational hours are granted for one-day workshops, with scheduling dates for workshops set for the convenience of participating schools.

-Click here to find out about Educator Training classes that are currently scheduled at different locations around the state.
+Click here to find out about Professional Development classes that are currently scheduled at different locations around the state.

 - Brochure | Potlatch CEC at Cook's Lake